 Our panels are modular, so you can use multiple panels to create the height, or cut them down to suit your needs.

-Cequence Drift Fence Post - Flat Top - 90mm x 90mm
+Cequence Drift Larch Fence Posts with Flat Top - 90mm x 90mm

-Drift fence posts have a profiled top to suit our Cequence three part fencing.
-Profiled posts should be used in conjunction with our Cequence panels and capping rails to create a seamless slatted fence.
+Drift Larch fence posts have a flat top to suit our Cequence three part fencing.
+Flat posts should be used in conjunction with our Cequence panels and capping rails to create a seamless slatted fence.

 Our Drift posts are supplied with a free post saver sleeve that gives you a 20 year guarantee against rot.

 Our drift posts are made from hardwearing Larch to match our Drift slatted fencing perfectly.